syncfusion-content/xamarin.android-docs/xamarin-android/SfAutoComplete/No-Result-Found.md

 ---
 layout : post
-title : No Result Found Text in Syncfusion® SfAutoComplete control for Xamarin.Android description : Learn how to display the no result found text in SfAutoComplete platform : Xamarin.Android control : SfAutoComplete documentation : ug
+title : No Results Found Text in Syncfusion® SfAutoComplete Control for Xamarin.Android description : Learn how to display and customize the no results found text in SfAutoComplete platform : Xamarin.Android control : SfAutoComplete documentation : ug